We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 - Walking Track: An unbroken walk round the outside of the ship.
 Good to blow the cobwebs away.
 Especially after researching the cocktail menu the night before.

 - Fun Zone: For big kids and small.
 Retro arcade games, F1 simulator and 4D cinema experience.
+Buy a Fun Pass for maximum value.

 - In Hamburg we walked from the cruise terminal, past the Blohm & Voss shipyards and through the historic Old Elbe Tunnel into the heart of Hamburg.